RSS Feed

 From 2005 - 2015, Our Minister was Reverend Chris Vermeulen and from 2006 - August 2009 he was assisted by Reverend Dr Daniel Frank for a three year contract in the fields of mission and discipleship.

 In 2016 Orchardhill welcomed the Reverend Dr Grant Barclay to lead the congregation into a new era of ministry.
 Dr Barclay former Convener, Church of Scotland Council of Assembly came to Orchardhill from St Kentigerns Church in Kilmarnock.
-However, in 2020 Dr Barclay was called to be interim Presbytery Clerk for Glasgow, and a new young Minister was inducted in December 2021.
+However, in 2020 Dr Barclay was called to be Presbytery Clerk for Glasgow, and a new young Minister was inducted in December 2021.
 Reverend Gillian Rooney had been serving as our probationer minister since October 2020 and when Dr Barclay left she took over all aspects of church life.
 In September 2021 She was invited to lead the congregation forward and on the 2nd December 2021 she was ordained and inducted into Orchardhill.
 Rev Rooney is married and has three young children who already are very active about the church.
 Reverend Rooney's enthusiasm for youth work has already seen the introduction of several family style programmes where she is ably assisted by our youth and family worker Lorna Buchan.

 Nowadays, in 21st Century church, families find a wide choice of groups through which to serve, witness, find friendship and support.
 We have a number of House Groups and Study Groups who meet regularly to discuss and explore faith.
 With over 36 Organisations and Groups, covering all ages and a wide range of interests, we reach out to our community and engage with many other community groups to share Gods love as caring people.